 After you call 911, the operator may tell you to chew 1 adult-strength or 2 to 4 low-dose aspirin.
 Wait for an ambulance.
 Do not try to drive yourself.
 By taking an ambulance, you may be able to start treatment before you arrive at the hospital.

 Nitroglycerin.
 If you typically use nitroglycerin to relieve angina and if one dose of nitroglycerin has not relieved your symptoms

 within 5 minutes, call 911.
 Do not wait to call for help.

 Your angina symptoms are different, more frequent, or severe.

 Who to see

 To see if you are at risk for heart

-disease, have symptoms of coronary artery disease, or require long-term care
+disease, have symptoms of heart disease, or need long-term care

 for existing heart disease, see your